eong93/GBDXMaps.github.io/_posts/2017-3-3-building-detection-large-scale.md

 {:refdef}
 *JPEG compression does not incur an accuracy penalty.*

-JPEG compression does not seem to affect the performance.
+JPEG compression does not appear to affect the performance.
 On the contrary, it leads to tighter confidence intervals than uncompressed imagery.
 In other words, there is considerably larger variance in accuracy for the models we trained on the uncompressed imagery.

 ## Discussion